 First, she worships the brother and put tika on the forehead of a brother.
 She then ties the rakhi to the brother by placing him faced towards east.
 It is believed that religious things should be done facing towards east.

 They spent the whole time together.
-To respect the sister’s love and care towards him, the brothers offer the nice gifts.
+To respect the sister’s love and care towards him, the brothers offer nice gifts.
 Offering a gift ceremony makes the festival memorable and special.

-They share the delicious foods, sweets, gifts.
+They share delicious foods, sweets, gifts.
 They sing the song and dance.
 It is the day to remember the craziest and fun time spent together with siblings.
 Also, friends with each other through messages, email, and social media.